williambl/unity-destruction/README.md

 ## Features

-- Make stuff break on impact with other stuff!
+- Make stuff break up on impact with other stuff!
-- Make stuff break when there's nothing underneath supporting it!
+- Make stuff break up when there's nothing underneath supporting it!
-- Make stuff break for no reason whatsoever!
+- Make stuff break up for no reason whatsoever!
 - Make stuff explode!
 - Make stuff make sounds when it breaks!
 - Make stuff make particles when it breaks!
 - Things can also be configured to only partially break apart, depending on impact velocity.
 - Includes an example game where you can throw a ball at a cube.
-It's more fun than it sounds.
+It's funner than it sounds.

 ## How to use